peterstavrou/django-img-optimizer/README.md

 django_img_optimizer utilizes `python-pillow`, which currently lacks official support for AVIF files.

-However, there is a [pull request](https://github.com/python-pillow/Pillow/pull/5201) in progress to enable this support.
+However, a [pull request](https://github.com/python-pillow/Pillow/pull/5201) is in progress to enable this support.